Bing Ads

 • Itchy skin

-This is a severe, life-threatening allergic reaction.
-It occurs suddenly, and within seconds or minutes after contact with the allergen.
+Anaphylaxis is a severe, life-threatening allergic reaction.
+It can happen within seconds or minutes after exposure to an allergen.

 3. Get a First Aid kit if available.